IOCCC image by Matt Zucker

 @echo "See remarks section about alternate ways to compile"

-and then include special notes in their remarks.md file for alternate / human intervention based building.
+and then include special notes in your remarks.md file for alternate / human intervention based building.

-We want to get away from source that is simply a compact blob of octets.
-Really try to be more creative than blob coding.
+We want to get away from source that is simply a compact blob of bytes.
+REALLY TRY to be more creative than blob coding.
 HINT!

 Please do not use things like gzip(1) to get around the size limit.
 Please try to be much more creative.

-We really DISLIKE entries that make blatant use of including large data files to get around the source code size limit.
+We really DISLIKE submissions that make blatant use of including large data files to get around the source code size limit.

 We do not recommend submitting systemd source code to the IOCCC, if nothing else because that code is likely to exceed the source code size limit.
 This isn’t to say that another highly compact and obfuscated replacement of init would not be an interesting submission.